Liverpool hold Man City as Haaland scores fastest 50 Premier League goals

 Back on the field, the player was mobbed by blue shirts after giving the home side the advantage against the team that is likely to be one of its closest challengers for the title this season.

-But he was left to regret his failure to convert in the second half after Liverpool quickly punished City.
+But he was left to regret his failure to convert in the second half after Liverpool punished City.

+Alisson was handed another let-off 20 minutes from time when he spilled a corner under minimal pressure from Manuel Akanji and Ruben Dias tapped home.

+However, a VAR check did not overturn the referee’s on-field decision to award the Liverpool ‘keeper a soft free-kick.